RohanLone/Portfolio/index.md

 ## Project 1
 # [Water Quality Analysis & Data Modeling](https://www.kaggle.com/rohanlone4/water-quality-analysis-and-ensemble-modeling)
-Water quality is one amongst the foremost important factors in a healthy ecosystem.
-Clean water supports various plants and wildlife.
-Created a model to determine if the sample tested from the water body is fit for human consumption or not.
+Water quality is crucial for maintaining a healthy ecosystem, as it directly affects the plants and wildlife that rely on it.
+To assess whether a water sample is fit for human consumption, I developed a predictive model using an ensemble learning technique.

 * Built an predictive model using `Ensemble learning technique`.
 * Performed Data Preprocessing, Data Visualization and Data Modeling.